prathameshshetty/FeedBack-Collector/README.md

-# Feedback Collector App
+# 📝 Feedback Collector App

-The **Feedback Collector App** is a simple web application that allows users to submit feedback and view submitted feedback in an admin view.
-It supports light and dark themes, and the feedback data is stored in Firebase Realtime Database.
+A modern and responsive feedback collector built with **React**, **Tailwind CSS**, and **Firebase Realtime Database**.
+The app allows users to submit feedback, which is stored in Firebase and viewable through a clean Admin interface.

+---

+## 🚀 Features

+- 🎯 Submit feedback with validation
+- 📬 Stores feedback in Firebase Realtime Database
+- 👀 Admin view to see all feedback entries
+- 🌙 Light/Dark theme toggle
+- ⚡ Deployed using Netlify
+- ✅ Animated transitions and responsive design

 ---
 ## 📁 Project Structure

 The project is organized as follows: